 Idaho State Soccer Camps

-Stephanie Beall begins her third season with Idaho State after being promoted to top assistant in July 2011.
-Beall works primarily with the goalkeepers and defensive line and is responsible for film, overall game preparation and running sessions.
+Stephanie Beall begins her fourth season with Idaho State after being promoted to top assistant in July 2011.

-Beall, affectionately named “Kramer” for her wild hair, directs the Bengal goalkeepers.
+Beall, affectionately named “Kramer” for her wild hair, directs the Bengal goalkeepers and helped coach freshman goalkeeper Sheridan Hapsic to earn 2012 Big Sky Tournament MVP honors.

 During the 2011 campaign, Beall led starting goalkeeper Carly Hutchings-Maloney to record 81 saves, the sixth most in program history for a single season.
 Maloney also had 12 saves in a game against Weber State, the third most in program history in a single game.
 Maloney was also named Big Sky Defensive Player of the Week during the season.